AmandaPriscilia/AmandaPriscilia/README.md

 - ????
 Hi, I'm AmandaPriscilia
 - ????
-I'm interested in Software Engineering and Cloud Engineering
+I'm interested in Software Engineering and UI/UX design
 - ????
 I'm currently learning Front-End Web Development Learning Path
 - ????️ I'm looking to collaborate on CityCare App project
 - ????
 How to reach me on